-Although the telecommunications industry is not the first to come to mind when discussing emissions or greater sustainability, this sector does account for a substantial portion of global carbon emissions.
+The telecommunications industry is not the first to come to mind when discussing emissions or greater sustainability.
+However, this sector does account for a substantial portion of global carbon emissions.
 According to the European Telecommunications Network Operators (ETNO) Association, the telecommunications industry produced 2.6% of the total world carbon dioxide (CO2) emissions in 2020.
 In comparison, the global civil aviation industry accounts for around 2% of all human-caused CO2 emissions.

 Personal devices account for the majority of the carbon footprint of the telecommunications business.
 About half of device-related emissions are related to direct energy consumption, whereas the other half are associated with device life cycle.
 The second highest emission contributors in the telecom industry are networks and data centers.

 Furthermore, electronic waste is a massive global problem.
 According to the United Nations, 40 million tons of electronic garbage are created each year, with up to 80% of that material ending up in landfills.
 Many telecommunications gadgets end up as electronic garbage – mobile and desk phones, SIM cards, cables, batteries, and other equipment are frequently in use for only a few years.